turnerud/turnerud.github.io/soc-simulation.md

-# Security Operations Center (SOC) Simulation
+# SIEM Lab

 ## Overview

-I created a SOC simulation that I can run from my house.
+I created a SIEM emulation that I can run from my house.
 I configured a VM and utilized Microsoft Azure and Sentinel in order to detect network traffic and security incidents or vulnerabilities.

 I documented the process below.